About the art

 The schools are:

-Any one of these schools is a martial art in its own right and would be sufficient, however studying all of them gives us a very wide base of understanding to work from.
-The formal history of these arts can be traced back over 900 years, but they were in existence long before that.
-The schools were inherited by Masaaki Hatsumi from his teacher Takamatsu in 1972.
+Any one of these schools is a martial art in its own right and would be sufficient.
+However studying many related styles gives us a very wide base of understanding to work from.
+Several of these arts have long, illustrious histories in Japan that can be traced back over hundreds of years.
+They were inherited by Masaaki Hatsumi from his teacher Takamatsu in 1972.

-There are also several excellent books on the subject here Bujinkan Books
+There are several excellent books on the subject here Bujinkan Books.

 Different styles of Ninpo / Ninjutsu